Caldis/react-image-slideshow/README.md

 Add loading animation
 - 1.4.0
-Fix the position dislocation when zoom on Firefox low version Add props for disable key switch;
+Fix the position dislocation when zoom on Firefox low version Add props for disable key switch
+- 1.4.1
+Fix the bug when using ESC to quit the sildeshow
+Add the hover/active effect on switch button

 ## Credit
 - Special thank image of example pages from ```森画谨制```(http://weibo.com/senhuahua)